Kerflow

 About the project

-Kerflow is the business branch of the Verare project.
+Kerflow is the business branch of the Verare research project.
 The idea is based on using immersive technologies such as VR and haptics to stimulate bedridden patients so they can begin their rehabilitation process as early as possible.

 The developed solution consists of three main modules: a control interface for therapists, a virtual reality simulation running on a headset for the patient, and a haptic feedback system that provides vibrations at the level of the patient’s feet.